Summer Camp Jobs and Ranch Work

 Colorado Mountain Ranch: outdoor summer camp job adventures in the Rockies

 Summer staff use ranch resources as well as create their own camp programs.
 Every job involves inspiring and guiding young people, participating enthusiastically in all daily activities, and embracing a philosophy of respect for self, others and nature.
-Most first year staff members earn $460/week (plus a completion-of-contract bonus, travel stipend, and optional week off), along with home-made, buffet style meals, housing, a mountain home for the summer, leadership training, and lifetime friends.
+Most first year staff members earn $492/week (plus a completion-of-contract bonus, travel stipend, and optional week off), along with home-made, all-you-can eat buffet style meals (snacks are always available too!), bunkhouse-style housing, a mountain home for the summer, leadership training, fun staff outings, and lifetime friends.
 Paid Internships are possible!
-The 2024 camp season begins on May 21st with a two-week orientation followed by ten weeks of children's programs through August 11th.
+The 2026 camp season begins on May 22nd with a 10-day orientation followed by ten weeks of children's programs through August 9th.
+Some staff members stay to work later in August and into September to help with the fall season of events and projects.
 To connect right away, call/email Lynn or JoJo OR complete the online application.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos